google-deepmind/mujoco/doc/APIreference.rst

 Activation
 ^^^^^^^^^^

-The functions in this section are maintained for backward compatibillity with the now-removed activation mechanism.
+The functions in this section are maintained for backward compatibility with the now-removed activation mechanism.

 .. _mj_activate: